kuma35/thinking-forth-translate/chapter1.rst

 .. figure:: img1-033.png
    :name: img1-033
-   :alt: The best top-down designs of mice and young men.

    The best top-down designs of mice and young men.

 ..

 Third, Forth applications tend to be better designed than those written entirely in assembler.
 Forth programmers take advantage of the